Vimalmr/Crawler-py/README.md

 `Tor` must be installed and should be running.

-Need to Parent URL to kick off the crawling
+Need to feed the Parent URL to kick off the crawling